Jarrio/haxe-react-native-youtube/readme.md

 Tested on:
 - React-native: 0.40.0

-To install from git run the following command:
+To install run the following command:

 `haxelib install haxe-react-native-youtube`